 - CleanBC Better Homes - A free online information hub featuring an easy-to-use comprehensive rebate search tool to identify rebates available in your area, information and answers to frequently asked questions on home energy improvement upgrades and accessing rebates, and the Free Energy Coaching Service staffed by energy coaching specialists to answer your questions at all stages of your energy improvement project.

 - The Resource Library - a collection of guides and references to help you plan a renovation, select the best equipment, and identify applicable rebates in your area.

-- The Testimonials Gallery - a gallery showcasing the home energy improvement experiences of homeowners in the capital region.
+- The Testimonials Gallery - a gallery showcasing the home energy improvement experiences of homeowners in the capital region and in Vancouver.

 - Program Events - Participant-exclusive events and workshops featuring DIY advice, ask an expert opportunities, or supplies provided to participants.

 This program is designed to meet a variety of program participant’s requests.
 Program participants as individuals or groups could request:

 - Guidance or training on DIY air sealing